- Webpages

 Table of Content

 The divorce process can take a huge emotional toll on people.
 Apart from dealing with the potential trauma of the split, they also have to discuss dividing financial assets and how best to move forward for their children.
-As part of the process, the couple may have to reconsider the term plan policy they bought while married.
+As part of the process, the couple may have to reconsider the term life insurance plan they bought while married.

 Let’s look at what happens to term plans after a divorce: